PierreBarba/FinTracker/README.md

 ### Key Features <a name="key-features"></a>

-- Use Postgres database.
+- Use Javascript.
-- Use React to fetch the API
+- Use Html
-- Use WebPack to pack the JavaScript code
+- Use Css

 <p align="right">(<a href="#readme-top">back to top</a>)</p>